Keeping You & Your Family’s Future Top of Mind

-Parental Responsibility Attorney in Fort Lauderdale
+Parental Responsibility Attorney In Fort Lauderdale

+The “P” within the acronym P.E.A.C.E. stands for Parental Responsibility.
 Parental Responsibility is a relatively new Florida law which was implemented when the Florida legislature removed “custody” from the divorce process in 2008.

 Under Florida law, both parents are presumed fit to raise their child through shared parental responsibility.
 This means that both parents have the right to be involved in all major decisions for their child, which may include the child’s health, education, religion, and social environment.

 Going through a divorce affects people in multiple ways and can be an incredibly stressful process – especially for the children.
 Children are often too young to understand what a divorce is and because of this, are very confused and could face emotional trauma now or in the future.
 This is why it is essential, and now required by Florida law, to create a plan which helps parents and children during and after the divorce process.
 Usually referred to as a parenting plan, Section 61.13, Florida Statutes, explains in detail how a parenting plan is developed and implemented.